General the Lord Dannatt GBC CBE MC DL

 He is President of the Soldiers’ and Airmen’s Scripture Readers Association.
 He was awarded the Military Cross in 1973, was appointed a Commander of the Order of the British Empire in 1996, awarded the Queen’s Commendation for Valuable Service in 1999 and was appointed as a Knight Grand Cross of the most Honourable Order of the Bath in 2009.
 In 2010 he was appointed a Deputy Lieutenant for Greater London and in 2011 also as a Deputy Lieutenant for Norfolk.
 In the same year he became a cross bench member of the House of Lords.

 General Dannatt is President and a Founder Patron of the Service charity Help for Heroes, a Patron of the war-zone charity, Hope and Homes for Children and of Street Child of Sierra Leone.
 He has an Honorary Doctorate in Civil Law from the Universities of Durham and Kent and in Technology from Anglia Ruskin University.
 He is an Honorary Fellow of Hatfield College, Durham, President of the Norfolk Churches Trust, YMCA Norfolk, and the Norfolk Branch of the Army Benevolent Fund and Patron of The Royal British Legion in Norfolk.
-In August 2009 he became the 159th Constable of The Tower of London and a Trustee of Historic Royal Palaces.
+From August 2009 until July 2016 he was the 159th Constable of The Tower of London and a Trustee of Historic Royal Palaces.

-General Dannatt became a Trustee for the Royal Armouries in August 2009.
+General Dannatt became a Trustee of the Armouries in August 2009, and Chair in July 2015.